BR0kEN-/cikit/docs/_posts/2018-05-13-platform-sh-fail-on-deploy.md

 it means inside of newly created directories we're optionally can place the `crawler.sh` and `drupal.sh` to build/deploy the specific part of our application.

-### hook.sh: configuration

-To setup a runner properly you may need to edit available variables at the top of the file.

-- `ACTION` - the argument position to the runner, defaults to `$1`.
-- `APP_DIR_RELATIVE` - the path to project root, relative to the directory with the runner, defaults to `../../..`.
-- `PROCESS_SUBDIRS` - the list of directories where to execute the action.
-The key is a name of `*.sh` file in `scripts/.platform/hooks/<ACTION>`.
-E.g., if the action is `deploy` then the path will be `scripts/.platform/hooks/deploy/<KEY>.sh`.
-Defaults to `([drupal]="docroot")`.

 ### hook.sh: process

 Within the `scripts/.platform/hooks/<ACTION>` you may consider creating two handlers:

-  - `_succeeded.sh` - the file that will be included in a runtime once all commands in a process will successfully end.
+  - `_succeeded.sh` - the file that will be included in a runtime once all commands in a process successfully end.
-  - `_failed.sh` - the same as above, but only after first non-zero return code (a process will be terminated).
+  - `_failed.sh` - the same as above, but only after first non-zero exit code (a process will be terminated).

 Available environment variables: